 In addition, the complainants allege that J-Power has failed to encourage its supplier UCM to apply principles of corporate conduct compatible with the Guidelines, nor has it disclosed information on social and environmental risks with regard to its supplier UCM, thereby placing it in violation of Chapters II and III of the Guidelines.

-The US NCP has acknowledged receipt of the complaint and confirmed that it will take the lead in handling the case.
-The complainants have provided the NCP with additional allegations concerning the mining permit based on old data, and a factual update.
-The complainants are still awaiting the outcome of the NCP's initial assessment.
+The US NCP has acknowledged receipt of the complaint and confirmed that it will take the lead in handling the case, with the first step being to conduct an initial assessment.